Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             the length is within --tolerance, the algorithm will still devide the current transcript to two parts.
                             Default is 0.
-      --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value (for TEX+/- libraries) is the minimal number of replicates that a transcript has to be detected.
-The format is
-                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
-If different
-                            --replicate_tex values need to be assigned to different conditions, please use space to separate them.
-For example, 1_2 2_2 3_3.
-It means that --replicate_tex is 2 in number 1 and number 2 conditions.
-In number 3 condition, --replcate_tex is
-                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
-                            in all conditions).
-Default is all_1.
-      --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
-                            The meaning and input type is the same to --replicates_tex.
-This value is for fragmented
-                            libraries.
-      --tex_notex TEX_NOTEX, -te TEX_NOTEX
-                            If the libraries of TEX+/- need to be provided, please assign this value as well.
-This value is that a transcript should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
-                            Please assign 1 or 2.
-Default is 1.
       --tss_files TSS_FILES [TSS_FILES ...], -ct TSS_FILES [TSS_FILES ...]
                             If the paths of TSS files are assigned here, this function will compare transcripts with TSSs to detect